 Worried About Your Child's Overeating?
 Here Are Some Tips

-I broaden this to what I call your kid’s “Food Personality”.
+I broaden this to what I call your kid’s “Food Personality.”
 It is rare for there to be kids in one family who all have similar eating styles.
-More often than not, I hear parents including myself, talk about having one kid who’s a fairly picky eater, stops easily, while there are many children who have trouble stopping.
+More often than not, I hear parents, including myself, talk about having one kid who’s a fairly picky eater and stops easily, while there are many children who have trouble stopping.

-Parents can worry about how to handle this without at best, creating bad feelings and power struggles, or at worst, an eating disorder.
-(Although parents, you can let yourself off the hook, it takes more than that to create a true eating disorder; some disordered eating, perhaps, not a full blown eating disorder.)
+Parents can worry about how to handle this without, at best, creating bad feelings and power struggles, or at worst, an eating disorder.
+(Although parents, you can let yourself off the hook—it takes more than that to create a true eating disorder; some disordered eating, perhaps, but not a full-blown eating disorder.)

-1) Enjoy and show your kid that you love how much they love food and the tastes.
+1. Enjoy and show your kid that you love how much they love food and tastes.
 Celebrate this.

-3) While they are waiting, let them do an activity with you like clearing the table, doing the dishes.
+3. While they are waiting, let them do an activity with you like clearing the table or doing the dishes.
 If they want more, leave their food on the table so they know they have access to it and can have it if their body tells them they are genuinely still hungry.
-(Avoids power struggles)
+(Avoids power struggles.)

-4) Teach them how to listen to their bodies; Think of gradations of Hunger/Fullness; 1-7 from Starving, to Stuffed.
-Help them to Listen Carefully and eat when hungry stop when done, or full.
+4. Teach them how to listen to their bodies.
+Think of gradations of hunger/fullness on a scale from 1-7, from "starving" to "stuffed."
+Help them to listen carefully, eat when hungry, and stop when done or full.

-5) There are some foods that lend themselves to stimulating your tongue and mouth to the point where it makes it hard to flip the “Off Switch”; some salty foods, or sweet, depending on your palate.
+5. There are some foods that lend themselves to stimulating your tongue and mouth to the point where it makes it hard to flip the “off switch.”
+Some salty foods, or sweet, can be hard to resist, depending on your palate.
 Teach your kid about this difference, and that their mouth and palate may simply be telling their brain: “More!
 More!”
-It’s kind of like a party happening in your mouth, and let’s face it: who likes to stop the party?!
+It’s kind of like a party happening in your mouth, and let’s face it: Who likes to stop the party?!